 As an urban historian, my research explores how people have constructed–physically and metaphorically–cities and suburbs in the United States.
 I am completing a book manuscript in which I explore how urban memorials and public art reveal the changing nature of cities and community identity in the twentieth century.
 The Cleveland Cultural Gardens and Northern Ohio’s vernacular landscape serve as a lens through which to refract a broader story of changing urban landscapes across the nation.
 I am also researching air racing, exploring how Americans constructed identity, risk, and spectacle in the first half of the twentieth century.
 My first book, Eating Smoke: Fire in Urban America, 1800-1950, was published by Johns Hopkins University Press.

-I am deeply engaged in training future social studies teachers, through both my undergraduate teaching but also through professional development programs that I direct.
-I am the Principal Investigator on two Teaching American History Grants (an initiative of Robert Byrd and George W. Bush), The Sounds of American History and Constructing, Consuming, and Conserving America.
-We directly reach about 125 teachers (and 25 different school districts) in Northern Ohio.
+In Cleveland, I was also deeply engaged in training future social studies teachers, through both my undergraduate teaching but also through professional development programs that I direct.
+I was Principal Investigator on four Teaching American History Grants (an initiative of Robert Byrd and George W. Bush), directly training over 400 teachers (from more than 70 different school districts) in Northern Ohio.

-As a digital humanist, I blog as urbanhumanist, keeping an online diary in which I record my thoughts about professional currents, occasionally comment about ordinary life, and sometimes comment on political matters.
+As a digital humanist, I blog as urbanhumanist, keeping an online diary.
+I rarely blog these days (as I’m trying to write my books) but in the past, I’ve tried to record my thoughts about professional currents, occasionally comment about ordinary life, and sometimes comment on political matters.
 The blog began and continues as a way to train myself in the digital humanities.
 Let me be perfectly clear that posts on urbanhumanist reflect my personal views and sentiments; they are not those of my employer, my department, or my colleagues.